Mitsubishi Cordia: Overview

 In Australia, the Cordia AA series was released in late 1983.
 An update, titled AB Series, arrived with a different grille, upgraded interior other minor changes in 1984.
 The final AC model was modified to run on unleaded fuel in late 1985.
 Production ceased in 1988.
 Two trim levels were available, the naturally aspirated 1.8-litre GSL and the turbocharged GSR.
 The early (leaded) GSRs were fitted with 13-inch alloy wheels; unleaded cars came fitted with chrome alloy 14-inch wheels.
 The 1800 Turbocharged Cordias were considered great performers at the time in the Australian market, which produced 110 kW at 6,000 rpm.
 It was able to achieve the 1/4 mile (400 metres) in 15.9 seconds and a top speed of over 200 km/h, strong performance for a 1.8-liter car in the mid-1980s and boasting similar performance to cars approximately 3 times its price, making it the performance bargain of the mid-1980s in Australia.

 When released in mid 1984 with its 4G62T 8-valve ECI (Electronically Controlled Injection) engine, the GSR AA and AB Turbo versions were something of a four-cylinder performance phenomenon, exciting the Australian motoring press and car enthusiasts alike.
 The last incarnation of the GSR, the AC model, was officially released January 1, 1986 to comply to the Australian government's new emissions requirements and was heavily detuned to run on the 91 octane unleaded fuel available at the time; output was dropped by almost 20 percent to 90KW to cope with this.
 This markedly reduced the performance of both the normally aspirated and turbocharged models.

 The GSR was trialled as a pursuit car by NSW Police, and was reportedly the first Turbocharged vehicle used by Australian Police.

 The USA version had the enhanced low speed crash resistant deeper bumpers which were also used on the NZ Turbocharged variants.

 The places where these cars met with most enthusiastic success was in Australia and New Zealand.
-The success of the Cordia was based on its spirited performance for its cost.
+The success of the Cordia was based on its performance to cost ratio.

 In New Zealand the Cordia was assembled, with the Tredia that it is based on, first by Todd Motors, and later by Mitsubishi New Zealand.
 The cars were imported as CKD kits and were built with about 41% local content including glass, upholstery, carpet, wiring harnesses and radiators.
 Both naturally aspirated engine models and turbocharged versions were made.
 NZ did not have an unleaded petrol version and when ULP was introduced in the nineties, the naturally aspirated GSL ran on premium unleaded petrol without any modification.